Show All Answers

 Air Quality Programs Pollution Control Agency513-651-9437

 For a complete copy of Ohio's opening burning regulations, contact:Division of Air Pollution Control Ohio EPAP.O.
 Box 1049Columbus, OH 43216-1049614-644-2270

 Liberty Township has 12 parks equaling almost 318 acres.
-For details on each location view a list of our
+For details on each location, view our parks brochure.

 The application will be processed and returned to you.
 Your application form will serve as proof of your reservation.
 Park Shelter Reservation Application (PDF)

 No hunting is allowed in Liberty Township parks per Resolution 95-10.

 We are located at 5021 Winners Circle Drive along State Route 747 between Princeton and Millikin Roads.